 List of links prohibited by Google

-In Webmaster Guidelines, certain types of links are considered unnatural and can penalize a site:
+In Guidelines to Webmasters, it is confirmed certain types of links considered unnatural can penalize a site:

 - Too many exchange of links between sites.
 It is not clear what "too many" is, but if there are more reciprocal links than spontaneous links, it is certainly too many.

 - Link placed in content but unrelated to this content.
 These are usually paid links in fact, but the principle is itself constestable.